yenon118/yenon118/README.md

 ### Hi there, this is Yen.  👋

-- 🔭 I’m currently working on web, software, and data pipeline development, and biological data analysis.
+- 🔭 I’m currently working on web, software, data pipeline development, and biological data analytics.
 - 🌱 I’m currently learning to use React and Express JavaScript libraries for web development, Snakemake workflow management system for data pipeline development, and Tensorflow for deep learning applications.

 <!---